filecoin-project/filecoin-plus-large-datasets/README.md

 # Filecoin Plus for large datasets

+Filecoin Plus is a community program that aims to increase Filecoin's network by becoming the decentralized storage network for humanity's most important information.
+As the network continues to grow, we as a community need to make sure to maintain a civil online engagement.
+To learn more about acceptable community behavior please check the [Filecoin Community Code of Conduct](https://github.com/filecoin-project/community/blob/master/CODE_OF_CONDUCT.md).

-This repo serves as the hub for client applications for DataCap at a large scale - currently defined as > 500 TiB of DataCap.
+This repo serves as the hub for client applications for DataCap at a large scale - currently defined as > 100 TiB of DataCap.
 If you wish to generally learn more about Filecoin Plus or apply for less than 500 TiB of DataCap, check out the following resources:

 - Filecoin Plus documentation: https://docs.filecoin.io/store/filecoin-plus/
 - Fil+ community governance repo: https://github.com/filecoin-project/notary-governance/